r-iradukunda/Smart-Banana/README.md

-Below are examples of how the user interfaces could look: https://www.figma.com/make/j2fDFP2EjGJvxMcVNJtXiY/Banana?node-id=0-1&p=f&fullscreen=1 it warks like a mobile app. press where you want to see, then it will show you
+Below are examples of how the user interfaces could look: https://www.figma.com/make/j2fDFP2EjGJvxMcVNJtXiY/Banana?node-id=0-1&p=f&fullscreen=1

+it works like a mobile app. press where you want to see, then it will show you

 ---
 ##  Team